 I’m pretty sure this is a pretty common issue for both landlord and tenant, because I hear about it all the time.
 Obviously it’s not just tenants that like to play the silence game; landlords are also known for being dip-shit mutes, especially when something needs repairing and money needs to be spent.

 What should you do if your tenant doesn’t respond to your attempts of communication?

 These are my rough guidelines and tips…

-- Firstly, try to contact your tenant with phone calls and/or text message.
+- Firstly, try to contact your tenant with phone calls and/or text messages.
 Try to be a little patient, and don’t go overboard with the texts/phone calls.
 Apparently there’s a fine line between trying to get someone’s attention and harassment.

-- If there is no response with in 14 days, try writing another letter.
+- If there is no response within 14 days, try writing another letter.
 Again, keep copies and send it recorded delivery.

 - DO NOT attempt to enter the property on your own will unless it is an emergency e.g. health and safety issue (it is best to seek professional advice on what constitutes as an “emergency”).

 - If you’re still not getting any response, seek professional advice.
 The best place to start is contacting a professional tenant eviction company like Legal4Landlords, who are currently offering free legal advice to landlords with problematic tenants.